DeerMaximum/Technische-Alternative-CoE/README.md

 ## Configuration

-The integration automatically detects if the [Coe to HTTP add-on][CoEHttpAddon] is installed in the Home Assistant instance, in which case no further configuration is necessary.
+The integration automatically detects if the [Coe to HTTP add-on][CoEHttpAddon] is installed in the Home Assistant instance, in which case only providing a target CAN-ID is necessary.

 If an external server is used, the IP and PORT of this server must be specified during setup.